-Partnering with an experienced e-commerce fulfillment provider like Ryder E-commerce By Whiplash is a major advantage for businesses who are looking for an efficient and cost-effective 2-day shipping strategy:
+Partnering with an experienced e-commerce fulfillment provider like Ryder E-commerce by Whiplash is a major advantage for businesses who are looking for an efficient and cost-effective two-day shipping strategy:

 Partnering with a technology-led 3PL will assist you in comparing parcel carriers to find the optimum balance of speed versus cost.
 Locking in the very best rates across air and ground shipping requires a constant comparison between service levels and providers to ensure you aren’t paying over the odds, especially during peak season.
 By taking this off your plate, fulfillment providers ensure that you can focus on your business.

 Thanks to our SmartRate Selection tool, Whiplash customers can compare rates for both domestic and international shipping in real time between dozens of carriers.
 We analyze order history and customer information to create a tailored shipping strategy for your needs.

 Two-day shipping of online orders is an expensive investment in the customer experience, and holds many merchants back from adopting a two-day shipping model.

 However, 3PLs have a major advantage in this area over standalone businesses.
 Due to their high shipping volumes, fulfillment providers Like Ryder E-commerce By Whiplash can negotiate volume discounts, resulting in lower carrier rates than are available to merchants.